Materials: Powder coated steel

 The angular form, the way it mounts, and the minimal aesthetics, elevate this simple clock into a hanging sculpture that casts different shadows for any different position.
 Made in the US from a single sheet of laser-cut, hand-formed and powder coated steel."

-• Main Info Post • Submission Form (until Sep.
-14) • Follow on Twitter - #ATShowcase • About Design Showcase 2012: Every September we celebrate the best new creations for the home.
+SHOWCASE INFO• Main Info Post• Submission Form (until Sep.
+14)• Follow on Twitter - #ATShowcase• About Design Showcase 2012: Every September we celebrate the best new creations for the home.
 We're hosting a select number of independent designers, makers and creatives from around the world, giving them some precious real estate and watching them pitch their wares.
 Our panel of judges and editors along with our general body of readers will select a few exemplary exhibitors for special mention.